 Throughout my research, experimentation and client work, I believe I have identified 5 triggers which help facilitate this engagement.
 I will be sharing these with the Internet Marketing Conference audience in Vancouver next week, along with case studies and post-campaign discussion.
 My hope is to spark some new ideas and insights.
 In the meantime, I’d love to share them with you in short form.

 - Win – We have a built-in, innate desire to come out on top.
 We love to win.
 This manifests itself in different ways for different people, but the principle remains the same.
-For example, someone may get excited to catch a great discount (win over others who paid more), or in straight-up run for a promotion.
+For example, someone may get excited to catch a great discount (win over others who paid more), or in a straight-up run for a promotion.
 This usually entails some aspect of competition and generally requires some sort of ranking or comparison.
-From the very early days of marketing, competitions, contests and giveaways have been used to facilitate engagement and its no different with social media.
-Check out this awesome idea from IKEA that leveraged the win trigger and a couple of others.
+From the very early days of marketing, competitions, contests, and giveaways have been used to facilitate engagement and its no different with social media.

 - Share – Before you click on that ‘send’ or ‘update’ button, ask yourself this if that message has the power to transcend your audience.
 This trigger was captured perfectly by someone who said ‘Create messages for your network’s network’.
-It’s almost impossible to always hit home-runs (unless you’re Old Spice Guy), but consider how what you’re saying really is.
+It’s almost impossible to always hit home-runs, but consider how what you’re saying really is.
 Is it something that your audience will want to share with their own, personal networks.

 There you have it.
-A short preview to a keynote speech next week and (shhhhh…) an upcoming book.
-If you enjoyed the read, please help spread the word by retweeting or digging the article.
+A short preview to a keynote speech next week.